-So you may have noticed that Inglis is fairly close to the Saskatchewan border, so if you feel like doing a little time travelling, make a short 3omin detour west.
-Head south to Russel, grab a Timmies (because no Canadian road trip is complete without at least one stop at Tim Hortons) and then take the TransCanada Highway west towards Langenburg Saskatchewan.
+You may have noticed that Inglis is fairly close to the Saskatchewan border, so if you feel like doing a little time travelling, make a short 3o minute detour west.
+Head south to Russel, grab a Timmies and then take the TransCanada Highway west towards Langenburg, Saskatchewan.
 About 5-10 minutes in you’ll see the iconic Saskatchewan welcome sign – perfect for a photo op if you’re a total dork like me.
-Then drive a minute backwards for a ‘welcome to Manitoba’ photo-op and giggle about how your phone can’t decide what time zone its in.
+Then drive a minute backwards for a ‘welcome to Manitoba’ photo-op and giggle about how your phone can’t decide what time zone it’s in.

 Riding Mountain National Park